COMMON QUESTIONS

 What's a normal class like?

 We run a respectful, but very informal class.
-Typically we 'bow in' together, begin with a quick warm-up to get the blood flowing and protect our joints and muscles before doing any intense exercises.
+Typically we 'bow in' together, begin with a quick warm-up to get things moving and then get into it.

 I want to learn self-defence but I feel anxious about coming along?